 The telephone is the most effective contact prospecting tool that we have.
 It is efficient, cheap, and direct.
-The only thing you should do with the process is become proficient in making lots of calls to new people.
+The only thing you should concentrate on with the process is to become more proficient in making lots of calls to new people.
 That’s where the confidence and the practice become key elements to momentum at a personal level.

 Let’s look at applying this prospecting rule into commercial real estate brokerage.
 You can talk to property investors, tenants, business owners, and lots of other people quite easily.